xcsp3team/pycsp3/README.md

 First, we give some general information about compilation.

 ## Compiling PyCSP3 Models

-The procedure below will be removed at the next vesrion becasue a GitHub repository is now available with more than 300 models at [pycsp3-models](https://github.com/xcsp3team/pycsp3-models).

 For generating an XCSP3 instance from a PyCSP3 model, you have to execute: